 - You must be enrolled in classes to receive loan funds.
 Loans requested or accepted after your summer classes end are ineligible for disbursement.

 - Loan awarding typically takes up to 3 weeks after requesting summer loans.

-- If you didn’t attend spring semester your aid will be disbursed 3 business days prior to the start of your first session – as early as May 3 for the first sessions beginning May 8.
+- If you didn’t attend spring semester, your aid will release 3 business days before the start of your first session – as early as May 8 for the first sessions beginning May 12.